 Staking is an integral part of the Proof-of-Stake (PoS) consensus mechanism, which is a direct successor to the Proof of Work consensus mechanism.
 In particular, The Proof of Work consensus has long been in use since the advent of the very first cryptocurrency, Bitcoin.
 Additionally, Bitcoin relies on mining to verify and validate new blocks on the chain.
 Also, it is quite expensive, power-consuming, and requires a lot of equipment to make the process possible.

 The Proof-of-Stake (PoS) blockchains on the other hand produce and validate new blocks through staking.
-This way, it boycotts the need to rely on high-end computer hardware for blocks generation and validation on the network.
+This way, it boycotts the need to rely on high-end computer hardware for block generation and validation on the network.
 Aside from being more environmentally friendly and energy-efficient, it also provides improved security and accountability.

-Where to stake crypto
+Where to stake Crypto

 Staking from hardware wallets